How do I plant an environmentally friendly garden?

 Gardening “with” nature is gratifying, and generally it requires less effort if you work with existing conditions and not against them.
 Be a smart gardener, and choose simplicity.

 What does that involve?
-Knowing the natural strengths and weaknesses of the key players: plants, insects, territory and physical conditions.
+Knowing the natural strengths and weaknesses of the key players: sunlight, soil type, hardiness zone, potential pests and other physical conditions.

 During your preparations, carefully observe and analyze the characteristics of your garden in order to select your plants and their location.
-One example: a plant that, by nature, requires shade and moist soil will be much more resistant to disease and pests if it’s planted in what are optimal conditions for it.
-By the same logic, a tomato plant will be productive in full sun and in rich soil.
+One example: a plant that, by nature, requires shade and moist soil will be more resistant to disease and pests if it’s planted in these conditions.
+According to the same logic, a tomato plant will be more productive in full sun and in rich soil.

 Consider the amount of sunlight, the soil characteristics of the site, the hardiness zone of your area and the space that plants will require when they reach maturity.
 Favor plants that are more resistant to pests, disease and drought: these will require less maintenance.